 |16:10 – 17:00||Free Time||Biology|

-From this timetable example you will see the student is studying four A-level subjects, but also included in their weekly timetable is an enrichment activity, a Personal Tutor session and supervised Study Hall sessions.
+From this timetable example you will see the student is studying three A-level subjects, but also included in their weekly timetable is an enrichment activity, a Personal Tutor session and supervised Study Hall sessions.
 We ensure the students have a full and varied timetable that will allow them not only to achieve academically, but also to develop the strongest possible application to a higher education institution.
 Second year A-level and University Foundation students have free time on their timetable allowing for independent study.
 However, these privileges may be withdrawn should students fall behind with their work.